When Storms Visit

-The damage from Tropical Storm Leslie (landfall Tuesday, September 11th, 2012) is currently being surveyed and assessed by the East Coast Trail Association.
-We are getting reports that there are a number of paths which are partially blocked.
-Most blockages and resulting damage will likely be from blow-downs, trees that have fallen on or near the trail.
+After a severe storm makes landfall, conditions are surveyed and assessed by the East Coast Trail Association.
+From time to time we recieve reports of paths which are partially blocked following a storm.
+Most blockages and resulting damage will likely be from "blow-downs," trees that have fallen on or near the trail.
 Blow-downs can block the trail by falling on it or across it, and can also cause serious damage to the trail bed when a tree's root system tears through the trail bed.
 Trees that have been damaged but not fallen may also lean over the trail.
-We call these "leaners".
+We call these "leaners."
 Blow-downs, leaners and erosion can cause damage to the trail bed and to trail structures.
 Some erosion and damage may not be readily apparent.

-We recognize that many hikers will continue to hike the trail.
-Hikers must always be aware of the existing conditions while hiking a wilderness trail.
-The East Coast Trail Association requests that you use special care and discretion in choosing which paths to hike as we begin the clean-up of Tropical Storm Leslie.
-Hike with care and due diligence for the conditions you encounter.
+We recognize that hikers will continue to use the trail in a wide variety of weather conditions.
+It is vital to be aware of existing conditions while hiking a wilderness trail.
+Plan to take special care and use discretion for the conditions you encounter.

-We will be updating our Path Detail pages as information becomes available.
+We update our Path Detail pages as information on changing path conditions becomes available.
 Please review the section labeled: Current Path Status on the path detail page.